Suzanne Dellal Centre for Dance and Theatre: "Curtain Up"

 Founded in 1989, Curtain Up (Haramat Masach in Hebrew) is Israel's flagship platform for the commissioning of emerging choreographers.
 It has become a centrepiece of Israel's contemporary dance calendar giving financial and artistic support to choreographers to present new works on a series of performances in Tel Aviv and around Israel.

 Suzanne Dellal productions

 Over the years the Suzanne Dellal Centre has commissioned full-length works from selected choreographers:

 Barak Marshall, Monger (2008)

 A physical-theatre work for ten dancers, the language of Monger contains ethnic-contemporary motives, exploring the dynamics of hierarchy, power, dignity and the compromises one makes in order to survive.

 Barak Marshall, Rooster (2010)

 This work is based on I.L.
-Peretz's "Bontsha the Silent", Samuel Beckett's "Waiting for Godot" as well as several stories from the Bible and Yemenite folklore.
+Peretz's "Bontsha the Silent", Samuel Beckett's "Waiting for Godot", and several stories from the Bible and Yemenite folklore.
 A co-production of The Suzanne Dellal Centre and The Israeli Opera.